-Both PPSV23 and PCV13, like all vaccines, can have side effects.
+Like all vaccines, both PPSV23 and PCV13 can have side effects.
 But the risk of harm or death from either is extremely rare.

 Reported side effects are similar for both vaccines.
 Some people may have mild swelling, redness, and soreness where the shot was given.
 This goes away in a few days.

 Less than 1% of people who receive these vaccines may have: